Show your Profile on Social Media, and I Will Tell you What You Are

 This social network helps to build up social capital – to create a loyal audience, form a community, as well as promote oneself as a professional and real expert, and receive offers for cooperation, and native advertising.

 Here, the content should evoke emotions or resonance, solve your problems and coincide with trends.
 The recommended post length is up to 40 characters; such posts get more reach and are more likely to get organic results in the feed.
 After 280 characters, the probability that it will be read is lower.
 To show your expertise, write long posts, but publish them as a note.
 To increase engagement, ask your audience questions, arrange polls, study different opinions and analyze information.

 Here people talk about you by who your friends are.
-Look at the list of friends of your co-workers, pay special attention to the "Work" and "You may know them" tabs.
+Look at the list of friends of your co-workers, and pay special attention to the "Work" and "You may know them" tabs.
 To attract opinion leaders, write posts specifically about them, having previously found out what worries them now.
 Keep in mind that Facebook places next to posts with similar topics.

 The essence of the promotion here is not brand advertising.
 People using this network do not care what product you present; it is important how you do it.
 There are two categories:

-- Experts – executives and top managers offering free consultations, answers to questions in specialized communities.
-On the site, there are specialized groups for management, IT, and other areas, where people discuss sensational events, ask questions.
+- Experts – executives and top managers offering free consultations, and answers to questions in specialized communities.
+On the site, there are specialized groups for management, IT, and other areas, where people discuss sensational events, and ask questions.
 Get involved in discussions and share your professional experience.

 - Bloggers are users who are interesting to read.
-Write informational texts, talk about failures and successes, layout cases.
+Write informational texts, talk about failures and successes, and layout cases.

 The main goal for promotion is to become both.
 Experienced business people usually have many personal stories that might interest others.
 Feel free to talk about it.
 Submit the talks you have given on important forums.